joelchrono12/joelchrono12.ml/_posts/2025-08-08-some-facts-about-me.md

 ## FACT 4: My favorite videogame is...

-Most of my usual readers already it's Chrono Trigger, but for whoever is seeing this blog for the first time, feel free to reach out and talk about anything related to Chrono Trigger, Final Fantasy, Monster Hunter, or JRPGs and Metroidvanias in general!
+Most of my usual readers already know it's Chrono Trigger, but for whoever is seeing this blog for the first time, feel free to reach out and talk about anything related to Chrono Trigger, Final Fantasy, Monster Hunter, or JRPGs and Metroidvanias in general!

 I still need to write a blogpost about my personal Top 25 Games of all time... soon.